-Roots from trees or shrubs growing into sewer pipe is the most common of the different sewer problems a homeowner will face.
+Roots from trees or shrubs growing into a sewer pipe is the most common of the different sewer problems a homeowner will face.
 This usually happens with clay sewer pipe, as extra heavy cast iron pipe is much less susceptible to root infiltration.
 The process for joining cast iron soil pipe is far superior to that of vitrified clay pipe.
 Having water tight joints is usually enough to prevent root infiltration.

-To give a chemical treatment to the house drain would require at least some flow of water inside the pipe – it cannot be fully blocked.
-If copper sulfite crystals (or a similar compound or product) are used at the initial signs of root infiltration costly cleanings and sewer repairs can be avoided or greatly postponed.
+To give a chemical treatment to the house drain would require at least some flow of water inside the pipe, it cannot be fully blocked.
+If copper sulfite crystals (or a similar compound or product) are used at the initial signs of root infiltration, costly cleanings and sewer repairs can be avoided or greatly postponed.
 [Read more about Tree Roots In Sewers and proper treatment]

 If roots have completely blocked a house sewer, and have been neglected for a long period of time, the only recourse may be to replace the entire sewer line.
 As stated previously roots typically enter an underground drain line in multiple places.
 Therefore replacing only one section of the line would be foolish and would probably be a great waste of money, and not a permanent solution.